-I can arrange for you to have loop recorder implantation at Colchester Hospital, The Oaks Hospital or at The Orwell Suite in The Essex Cardiothoracic Centre.
+I can arrange for you to have loop recorder implantation at Colchester Hospital or The Nash Basildon Suite at The Essex Cardiothoracic Centre.

 A loop recorder is a device to monitor your heart rhythm for many years if required.